Shape Ship

 Quick Facts

-Why Shape Up Works
+Why Shape Up + OKRs Works

 Half-baked projects

-Vague epics and endless backlogs
+Teams are handed vague epics and endless backlogs

 Ticket shredder effect